osrf/gazebo_tutorials/ftu/tutorial4.md

 * **Settings** tab: The Settings tab allows you to set the name and basic parameters of the model you are building.
 It also displays a list of links, joints, nested models, and plugins that are currently part of the model.
-You can view and modify the part's parameters, like their poses, via its inspector by double clicking on the name of a part or by right clicking and select Open Inspector.
+You can view and modify the part's parameters, like their poses, via its inspector by double clicking on the name of a part or by right clicking and selecting Open Inspector from the context menu.

 #### Toolbar

 Like in Simulation mode, the main Toolbar in the Model Editor includes tools for interacting with the objects in the Scene, such as buttons to: select, move, rotate, and scale objects.
 You can also copy/paste, align, and snap objects.
-A new Joint Creation tool is now available, which is used to create various types of links between two links in the model.
+A new Joint Creation tool is available.
+It is used for creating various types of joints between links in the model.

 #### Limitations